Playing a greeting in an app (iOS)¶

 Step 2: Add a handler and function for the greeting¶

-Next, we need to add a handler that will be listening to the Alan button state change and a function for playing the greeting.
+Next, we need to add a handler that will be listening to the Alan AI button state change and a function for playing the greeting.

 In the